WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 - `void` **set_base_path** ( value: [`String`](class_string.md) )
 - [`String`](class_string.md) **get_base_path** ( )

-The folder path associated with this GLTF data.
-This is used to find other files the GLTF file references, like images or binary buffers.
+The folder path associated with this glTF data.
+This is used to find other files the glTF file references, like images or binary buffers.
 This will be set during import when appending from a file, and will be set during export when writing to a file.

 <!-- rst-class:: classref-item-separator -->